Lauri-Lehtonen/INR-deblurring/README.md

 # INR-deblurring
-Code implementation for my B.Sc thesis "IMPLICIT NEURAL REPRESENTATIONS FOR NON-BLIND DEPTH-AWARE IMAGE DEBLURRING"
+Code implementation for my B.Sc thesis IMPLICIT NEURAL REPRESENTATIONS FOR NON-BLIND DEPTH-AWARE IMAGE DEBLURRING https://urn.fi/URN:NBN:fi:tuni-202405306517

 Built on ParallaxICB by Torres and Kämäräinen, which can be found at https://github.com/germanftv/ParallaxICB/tree/main